LoKI: Low-damage Knowledge Implanting of Large Language Models: Benchmark Execution Details

 \section{Benchmark Execution Details}

-To ensure a fair comparison of model performance, we use OpenCompass\footnote{URL omitted for double-blind review.} to evaluate all the models discussed in this paper, including the two base models: Llama3.1-8B-Instruct and Qwen2.5-0.5B-Instruction.
+To ensure a fair comparison of model performance, we use OpenCompass to evaluate all the models discussed in this paper, including the two base models: Llama3.1-8B-Instruct and Qwen2.5-0.5B-Instruction.
 The version of the benchmarks can be viewed in Table \ref{tab:dataset_metrics}.
 Specifically, for IFEval, we calculate the average of four indicators.
 The scores for the remaining benchmarks are reported directly.